-The default image must be square and above 228 x 228 pixels (I recommend personally recommend using higher than this).
+The default image must be square and above 228 x 228 pixels (I personally recommend using higher than this).
 Click play and the action will create 13 icon sizes in PNG.

 Unoptimized PNGs from Photoshop tend to be quite large.
 I highly recommend for macOS users the free application ImageOptim for lossless PNG compression.
 It's brainlessly easy.
-Drag and drop all the newly created PNGs to shave off valuable KBs off images without any quality hit.
+Drag and drop all the newly created PNGs to shave off valuable KBs off your images without any quality hit.